UJIAN NASIONAL

 E. The liquid made of chocolate grinds.

-49. The most important stage to have good flavour of the chocolate is in
+have good flavour of the chocolate is in

 A. the sorting